darktrovx/interact/Readme.md

 ---@param id number : The id of the interaction to remove -- Remove an interaction point by id. exports.interact:RemoveGlobalVehicleInteraction(interactionID)

+---@param id number : The id of the interaction to remove -- Remove an player interaction by id. exports.interact:RemoveGlobalPlayerInteraction(interactionID)
 ```